The Colorful Lava Formations in Víðgelmir Cave in West Iceland

 Our next stop was in Borgarfjörður fjord by the most powerful geothermal spring in Europe, Deildartunguhver geothermal spring, which provides 180 l/sec of 97° hot water!

-Recently the farmers opened Krauma geothermal baths next to Deildartunguhver, where you can bathe in the water from the hot spring.
+The farmers opened Krauma geothermal baths next to Deildartunguhver, where you can bathe in the water from the hot spring.

-See also my travel-blog: The spectacular Silver Circle of West-Iceland
+See also my travel-blog: The spectacular Silver Circle of West Iceland

 Hraunfossar waterfalls West-Iceland

-Our next stop was by one of my favourite waterfalls in Iceland, Hraunfossar or Lava Falls.
 They are almost 1 km wide and consist of countless springs of clear subterranean water, which wells up from underneath the edge of the lava field Hallmundarhraun and runs in falls and rapids into the glacial river Hvítá in Borgarfjörður.

 I love the aquamarine colour of the river and there are so many different photo opportunities of these beautiful falls as they are ever so wide.

 There is another waterfall next to Hraunfossar, called Barnafoss or Children's Falls, as two boys drowned in the falls when they were crossing over on a stone arch.
-Their mother had the stone arch destroyed after the accident.

-By now we were getting closer to Langjökull glacier and Víðgelmir lava cave as Hallmundarhraun lava field flowed in an eruption from one of the volcanoes by the glacier Langjökull in the 10th century.
+By now we were getting closer to Langjökull glacier and Víðgelmir lava cave as the Hallmundarhraun lava field flowed in an eruption from one of the volcanoes by the glacier Langjökull in the 10th century.

 The bus we travelled in